Field of Dreams game: Watch Kevin Costner's spine-tingling intro speech

 If you build it, they will come.
-That's the famous line from classic baseball movie Field of Dreams, and last night fans weren't the only ones who came.
-Kevin Costner himself emerged from a cornfield and introduced the ballgame with a moving speech.
+That's the famous line from classic baseball movie Field of Dreams, and on Thursday night fans weren't the only ones who came.
+Kevin Costner himself, star of that film, emerged from a cornfield and introduced the ballgame with a moving speech.

 Here's the spine-tingling intro to the Field of Dreams game in which Costner, the New York Yankees and the Chicago White Sox take to the diamond: